-To fix problems, libraries are often forced to amendtheir annual reports for the erroneous data.
-This requires Division staff to unlock submitted reports, NWLS staff tocheck over the report again for mistakes, and the library Director topotentially talk with Board and local government authorities to resolve issuesbefore resubmitting an amended report – a time consuming and frustratingprocess.
-Reporting accurately one time (thefirst time) saves everyone a lot of grief.
+Libraries need to amend annual reports when erroneous data is detected.
+This requires Division staff to unlock submitted reports, NWLS staff to check over the report again for mistakes, and the library Director to potentially talk with Board and local government authorities to resolve issues before resubmitting an amended report – a time consuming and frustrating process.

-- Innaccurate bibliographicrecords affect searching and match points with other catalogs.
+- Inaccurate bibliographic records affect searching and match points with other catalogs.

 - Inaccurate patron records affect accessibility, library notice delivery, statistics, patron verification, and loan rules

 The Innovative software provides a few different ways of generating statistics.
 Two very powerful tools for running reports include the Sierra Create Lists (Review Files) and Statistics functions, and Web Management Reports (WMR).
 The lesser-known Cataloging Session Statistics provides some basic reporting.

 - Cataloging Session Statistics - records created / modified / deleted per session or by user defined dates.
 Staff can access these statistics by clicking on Session Stats on the Millennium Cataloging toolbar.

 - Web Management Reports - Circulation reports on fixed codes or call numbers that can be limited by library collection, physical location, and time period.